top of page

 I wanted to make the quest system flexible to encompass future game mechanics.
 I found this flexibility in a tutorial that I used for the foundation of the system and then tweaked it for this project.
 This tutorial used components for the core logic of the system and a data table for quest setup.
 I extended the functionality of that data table, adding the ability for designers to add loss conditions per objective within the quest, select what kind of main objective the quest should activate, and other additions.
 To make sure I understood the system enough to explain it to others I made a diagram of how information flowed within the system.

-The Documentation
+Documentation

 Quest System Challenges